Wild about Godrevy

 Under your feet are years of history and much of this area is designated a scheduled ancient monument.
 Archaeologists have discovered that the headland has been farmed way back in history.
 Indeed, the name Godrevy is derived from the Cornish word meaning small farm.

-Fewer visitors in 2020 gave the plants and wildlife more breathing space and an opportunity to thrive.
-Keeping to the footpaths and having dogs on leads will help give nature its space too.
+When there were fewer visitors to the site in 2020 we saw how the plants and wildlife had breathing space and an opportunity to thrive.
+Keeping to the footpaths and having dogs on leads helps give nature its space too.

 Godrevy is a very important site for grey seals and we are very lucky to have them here in such good numbers.
-As you peer down at them from the viewing area it may seem like they’re a long way off and they may look pretty chilled out, but we ask everyone to be keep a respectful hush so as not to disturb them as they haul out onto the beach for rest and to digest their food before carrying on their journey around the coastline.
+As you peer down at them from the viewing area it may seem like they’re a long way off and they may look pretty chilled out, but we ask everyone to be respectful and quiet so as not to disturb them as they haul out for rest and digestion of food on their journey around the coastline.